Char B1: Char B1

 The original Char B1 had frontal and side armour up to 40 mm thick.
+It had a length of 637 centimetres (689 cm including the tail), a width of 2.5 metres, and a height of 279 centimetres.
 The vehicle had a fully traversing APX1 turret with a 47 mm L/27.6 SA 34 gun.
-This had a poor anti-tank capability: the thirty Armour Piercing High Explosive (APHE) rounds among the fifty the tank carried had a maximum penetration of about 25 mm.
-In addition, it was armed with a 75 mm ABS 1929 SA 35 gun mounted in the right-hand side of the hull front and two 7.5 mm Châtellerault M 1931 machine guns: one in the hull and the other in the turret.
+This had a poor anti-tank capability: the thirty Armour Piercing High Explosive (APHE) rounds among the fifty 47 mm shells the tank carried had a maximum penetration of about 25 mm.
+In addition, it was armed with a 75 mm ABS 1929 SA 35 gun mounted in the right-hand side of the hull front and two 7.5 mm Châtellerault M 1931 machine guns: one in the hull and the other in the turret; 4800 machine gun rounds were carried.
 The hull machine gun was to the right of the 75mm gun, in a fixed mount.
 It was invisible from the outside of the tank, and, due to being fixed, had very little use.
 The 75 mm L/17.1 gun, able to fire both a High Explosive and the APHE Obus de rupture Modèle 1910M round, had a limited traverse of only one degree to the left or the right.
 It was laid onto target by the driver (provided with the gun sight) through the Naeder hydraulic precision transmission.
 (Note: This later inspired Sven Berge's design of the Swedish Stridsvagn 103, having read about German trials with the type during 1940) The traverse had been made possible only in order to align the gun barrel precisely with the sight beforehand.
 The 75 mm gun had its own loader—the remaining two crew members were the radio operator and the commander, who had to load, aim and fire the 47 mm gun while commanding the vehicle (and in the case of platoon leaders, command other vehicles as well).
 The fighting compartment had the radio set on the left and an exit hatch in the right side.
 All vehicles had the ER53 radiotelegraphy set so all communication was in Morse code only.
 A hatch in the rear bulkhead gave access to a corridor (under which nineteen 75 mm rounds out of a total of eighty were stowed) in the engine room to the right of the engine, which was officially rated at 250 hp, but had an actual output of 272 hp.
-Each tank had its own team of three mechanics; in battle some of these might join the regular crew.
+Each tank had its own support team of three mechanics; in battle some of these might join the regular crew.
+There was room to accommodate eight men in total.